ahtalebi/Machine-Learning-/README.md

 ## General info
-This repository contains some calculations of supervised (regression and classificaton) and un-supervised learning (apriori).
+This repository contains some calculations of supervised (regression and classification) and unsupervised learning (apriori)

 ## Technologies
 Project is created with:
 * Lorem version: 12.3